 “Art of Scheduling”: have the trade-offs associated with manual v. automated been analyzed?

-Not as an industry
+Not as an industry, but done individually

 How does the “Art of Scheduling” vary according to nomination cycles?

 It depends, most (80-90%) nominations are in timely nominations cycle, but all cycles have the need for “Art of Scheduling”